uk-gov-mirror/nationalarchives.tdr-terraform-backend/README.md

 * **Integration AWS Account**: hosts the TDR *Intg* environment
 * **Production AWS Account**: hosts the TDR *Staging* and *Prod* environments

-In addition there is a TDR Management AWS account which is used to host the Terraform backend and Jenkins.
+In addition there is a TDR Management AWS account which is used to host the Terraform backend.

 ### IAM Role Delegation